Download PDF

 - FDI Inflow:

-Azerbaijan’s economic freedom score is 61.6, making its economy the 75th freest in the 2022 Index.
-Azerbaijan is ranked 37th among 45 countries in the Europe region, and its overall score is below the regional average but above the world average.
+Azerbaijan’s economic freedom score is 61.4, making its economy the 75th freest in the 2023 Index.
+Its score is essentially unchanged from last year.
+Azerbaijan is ranked 37th out of 44 countries in the European region, and its overall score is above the world average.

 Background

 President Ilham Aliyev was elected to a fourth term in 2018 amid allegations of electoral fraud.
-His father, Heydar, ruled Azerbaijan as a Soviet republic and later as an independent country until his death in 2003, when his son succeeded him.
-Armenia’s decades-long occupation of parts of Azerbaijani territory ended after more than six weeks of heavy fighting in 2020 when both sides agreed to a Russian-backed peace plan.
+His father, Heydar, ruled Azerbaijan first as a Soviet republic and then as an independent country until his death in 2003.
+Armenia’s decades-long occupation of parts of Azerbaijani territory ended in 2020 when both sides agreed to a Russian-backed peace plan.
 Efforts to boost Azerbaijan’s energy production are underway.
 Construction of the Southern Gas Corridor, a pipeline transporting gas from Azerbaijan to European customers, was completed in 2020.
 Some non-energy segments of the economy, such as agriculture, logistics, and information technology, require more development.

 Rule of Law